Are dogs allowed at the Huts or on the trails?

 Can you accommodate guests with food allergies or dietary restrictions?

 Of course!
-We are happy to provide vegetarian, vegan, gluten-free, or allergen-free meals as long as this is requested at the time of booking.
+During full-service seasons (when meals are included), we are happy to provide vegetarian, vegan, gluten-free, or allergen-free meals as long as this is requested at the time of booking.
 Allergies and/or dietary restrictions cannot be accommodated after you arrive at a Hut.
 We must know in advance, so please be sure to mention any dietary restrictions when you make your reservation.
 If you or someone in your group did not specify allergy or dietary requirements at the time of booking, please call (207) 265-2400 ASAP to have this added to your reservation.

 Do the Huts have electricity or cell service?